iamarunchaitanyajami/acjpd-text-to-speech-speechify/readme.md

 ## == Screenshots ==

-1. Go to `Speechify Text to Speech` Settings Screen.
+1. Go to `Text to Speech with Speechify` Settings Screen.
 2. Add speechify api-key in Credentials tab.
 3. Select the post type you want this feature to be available.